KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 may not be fully defined)_, and **b:** _order dependencies (across features)_.

-To illustrate this, the following logic module is monitoring an action defined by an external feature (see `*1*`).
+To illustrate this, the following logic module (PKG:
+`feature-u-redux-logic`) is monitoring an action defined by an external feature (see `*1*`).
 Because this `app` reference is made during code expansion time, the import will not work, because the `app` object has not yet been fully defined.
 This is a timing issue.

 ```js
 import app from '~/app'; // *1*